Tallinn is a great city and while we’d love it if you could stay a bit longer, we understand you might only be here for a quick weekend break.

 TIP - If you only have 6 hours in Tallinn, after lunch head to Vene Street and walk through St. Catherine’s Passage before leaving the Old Town.

 Tallinn’s bustling nightlife has something to entertain every taste and budget.
-If it’s beer you’re after, visit the long-standing Hell Hunt pub or Koht for a selection of over 300 different craft beers.
+If it’s beer you’re after, visit the long-standing Beer House pub for an impressive selection of beers.
 Great cocktails can be enjoyed on Sauna Street in places like Frank Underground or Sigmund Freud.
-Or, if you’re looking for something completely different, DM Baar (a shrine to the band Depeche Mode) or Valli Baar for a Millimallikas shot, a right of passage for any newcomer to Tallinn, are a good choice.
 If you’re still standing, end the night or begin the morning at Levist Väljas or Levikas, as the locals call it, where many people head after everything else has closed.
 Here is a list of all of Tallinn’s nightclubs.

 For breakfast, head to RØST in Rotermanni Quarter for some of the best coffee in town.
 You won’t find a full breakfast here, but you will find some delicious, freshly-baked pastries and crusty loaves of sourdough.
 This growing area is filled with interesting shops and restaurants and is located between the port and the Old Town.